During emergencies, St Mary’s

 occur without warning, but still require emergency protective

 actions to take place.
 Chemical accidents are good examples of

 incidents that happen without warning.
 In the event of a chemical

 incident, you may be asked to take shelter within your home.

 There are precautions you must take to make your home safe.

 To reduce the possibility of chemical vapors entering your home

 you should take the following precautions:

 Close and lock all windows.
 Seal gaps under doorways

-and windows with wet towels or duct tape, or similar thick tape.
+and windows with wet towels, duct tape, or similar thick tape.

 any gaps around window air conditioning units, bathroom and